Miriam Makeba: Musical influence

 Makeba was among the most visible Africans in the US; as a result, she was often emblematic of the continent of Africa for Americans.
 Her music earned her the moniker "Mama Africa", and she was variously described as the "Empress of African Song", the "Queen of South African music", and Africa's "first superstar".
 Music scholar J. U. Jacobs said that Makeba's music had "both been shaped by and given shape to black South African and American music".
 The jazz musician Abbey Lincoln is among those identified as being influenced by Makeba.
 Makeba and Simone were among a group of artists who helped shape soul music.
 Longtime collaborator Belafonte called her "the most revolutionary new talent to appear in any medium in the last decade".
 Speaking after her death, Mandela called her "South Africa's first lady of song", and said that "her music inspired a powerful sense of hope in all of us."

-Outside her home country Makeba was credited with bringing African music to a Western audience, and along with artists such as Youssou N'Dour, Salif Keita, Ali Farka Touré, Baaba Maal and Angélique Kidjo, with popularising the genre of world music.
+Outside her home country Makeba was credited with bringing African music to a Western audience.
+She is credited, along with artists such as Youssou N'Dour, Salif Keita, Ali Farka Touré, Baaba Maal and Angélique Kidjo, with popularising the genre of world music.
+She disliked this label, however, believing it marginalized music from the "third world".
 Her work with Belafonte in the 1960s has been described as creating the genre of world music before the concept entered the popular imagination, and also as highlighting the diversity and cultural pluralism within African music.
 Within South Africa, Makeba has been described as influencing artists such as kwaito musician Thandiswa Mazwai and her band Bongo Maffin, whose track "De Makeba" was a modified version of Makeba's "Pata Pata", and one of several tribute recordings released after her return to South Africa.
 South African jazz musician Simphiwe Dana has been described as "the new Miriam Makeba".
 South African singer Lira has frequently been compared with Makeba, particularly for her performance of "Pata Pata" during the opening ceremony of the 2010 Football World Cup.
 A year later, Kidjo dedicated her concert in New York to Makeba, as a musician who had "paved the way for her success".
 In an obituary, scholar Lara Allen referred to Makeba as "arguably South Africa's most famous musical export".